mrspeaker/never_no_never/README.md

   * cellular autonoma ability
   * show un-obtained resources in crafting.
 * system for player -> tool -> target block
+* move close button to PDA

 ## Bugs

 * crafting should be paused game
 * zombie sometimes stays after player dead
-* screen close button inconsistent
-* crafting menu getting "backgrounded"? weird alpha.
+* mining progress bars not in layer
 * multi vehicle when switching / crafting in vehicle
 * times (day time) based on Date.now()! use game time.
 * knockback direction always the same (up left or down right)